Upcoming Programs at Walking Mountains Science Center

 Programs are filled on a first-registered, first-served basis.
 Drop-ins are welcome given space availability.

 Nature Walks - Monday - Saturday 2-3pm.

-Join a Walking Mountains Naturalist for a gentle educational hike around the Science Center property.
-Learn about the ecology and animal adaptations of this mountain community.
+Join a Walking Mountains Naturalist for a gentle educational hike through aspen and riparian communities.
+Learn about the ecology and animal adaptations of this mountain environment.
 Walks will be conducted on snowshoes as necessary due to snow levels.

 Audience: All ages.

 EarthKeepers Preschool Program – Mondays and Fridays 10am-Noon

 With the help of an adult in their lives, each child will use senses to explore the natural world and have fun with others while participating in activities such as songs, stories, and games.
 Topics and activities change each meeting.
 Dress for both outdoor and indoor activities.
 Please bring a small snack for your child.
 Pre-registration is required.

 Audience: 2-5 year old children and an adult.

 Cost: $10 for child/adult pair, $5 per additional child.

 - December 23 & 27 – Winter Scavenger Hunt